felix314159/gophy/README.md

     * Encrypted communication channels can be used for secure communication between nodes, see [Noise](https://docs.libp2p.io/concepts/secure-comm/noise/) for more information.
 * Novel blockchain architecture
     * In order to guarantee the usefulness of simulation tasks, a privileged node called the Root Authority (RA) define and send out new block problems in regular intervals.
 The RA is supposed to be controlled by a representative of the HEP experiment that profits from the simulation data the network generates.
 To mitigate some undeseriable side-affects of an increased degree of centralization, the blockchain architecture is designed in a way that nodes can control the RA which limits its power.
 However, it must be noted that in its current form the RA is both a necesssary evil (to preserve usefulness of tasks) and a single point of failure (no more block problems = no more blocks).
+    * Gophy also features a novel winner selection algorithm named DFTWS.
+Theoretical details about DFTWS are explained [here](https://arxiv.org/abs/2312.01951) and a code repository to analyze its fairness can be found [here](https://github.com/felix314159/dftws-fairnessEvaluation).
 * HTTP API for sending transactions and new simulation tasks (default port 8087 can be overwritten via flag)
     * Gophy runs a local http server which provides a user-friendly way for nodes to broadcast transactions by visiting localhost:8087/send-transaction
     * It also provides a user-friendly way for the RA to broadcast a new block problem (simulation task) to the node network by visiting localhost:8087/send-simtask